czukowski/kostache-form-helper/README.md

 KOstache Form Helper
 ====================

-This module allows you to save some time generating forms for your applications, that use Kostache.
-It isn't anything advanced like [Formo](https://github.com/bmidget/kohana-formo), just a helper, even though it's more than a single class.
+This module allows you to save some time generating forms for applications, that use Kostache.
+It isn't anything advanced like
+[Formo](https://github.com/bmidget/kohana-formo), just a helper, even though it's more than a single class.

 Basic usage
 -----------